meedan/montage/README.md

 Staging should mirror the master branch

-1. Build the docs (./run_docs.sh)
+1. OPTIONAL: Build the docs (./run_docs.sh)
-2. OPTIONAL: update ERM diagram (see separate section)
+2. OPTIONAL: Update ERM diagram (see separate section)
 3. Increment version in app.yaml, long-poller.yaml, worker.yaml, publisher.yaml and commit
 4. Tag the commit with the version number
 5. Merge develop into master and push
 6. If there are migrations run `grunt migrateDev`
 7. Run `grunt deploy`
 8. Change the default version on all modules
-9. Spudgun it
-10. OPTIONAL: run data tasks at /admin/denormalisers/, /admin/search/ and /admin/yt_videos/.
+9. OPTIONAL: run data tasks at /admin/denormalisers/, /admin/search/ and /admin/yt_videos/.
 Run these on https://worker-dot-greenday-project-v02-dev.appspot.com

 #### To production

 Prod should mirror the stable branch

 1. OPTIONAL: Build the docs (`cd docs && make html`)
-2. OPTIONAL: update ERM diagram (see separate section)
+2. OPTIONAL: Update ERM diagram (see separate section)
 3. If the version needs changing then complete steps 2-4 of the staging process.
 4. Merge master into stable and push
 5. Run `npm run grunt-deploy-prod` (be aware if running this in a remote server or Docker container, because you need an X server - the deployment task opens the browser for authentication on Google)